 But Ohio University has 17,000 students in the quaint southeast Ohio town of Athens, Ohio, a town of 22,000 that surrounds the campus.
 Plentiful shopping and eating options are just outside the university gates, and Athens, which was a stop on the Underground Railroad, is an artistic community.

 Founded in 1804, Ohio University is the oldest college in Ohio and the oldest in the Northwest Territory.
-Known for its Scripps School of Journalism (Matt Lauer is an OU alumnus), OU has three full TV studios and multiple radio studios.
+Known for its Scripps School of Journalism, Ohio University has three full TV studios and multiple radio studios.
 OU also has an Oxford-style Honors Tutorial College, where students have weekly one-on-one interaction with professors and mentors to dig much more deeply into their coursework.
-HTC graduates earn their degrees directly from this college, but can major in almost any subject offered at OU.
+HTC graduates earn their degrees directly from this college, but can major in almost any subject offered at Ohio University.

-OU ‘s sports teams are Division I and tickets to all home sports games are free for students.
+Ohio University has Division I sports teams, and tickets to all home sports games are free for students.
 School spirit runs high and many students are involved in the more than 400 student groups on campus.
 There is a Hillel and about 18% of students are non-Ohio residents.
 About 10-12% of the students join fraternities and sororities.

-OU is not a member of the Common App; they have their own online application and offer rolling admissions.
+Ohio University is a member of the Common App and offers rolling admissions.
 Essays and letters of recommendation are optional.
 Applicants to the Honors Tutorial College must apply by December 1; the general deadline is February 1.
 Financial aid is offered for merit and need; the earlier you apply, the better.
 Higher test scores and grades earn better scholarships.

-I loved the feel of Ohio University.
+I loved the feel of Ohio University!
 For students looking for a big-school atmosphere, this is a great place.
-For students looking for a smaller feel, Athens is a great college town and OU embraces students in a way you usually only see at small schools.
+For students looking for a smaller feel, Athens is a great college town and Ohio University embraces students in a way you usually only see at small schools.